Adam Rose: Various storylines and departure (2015–2016)

 On 4 January episode of Raw, Rose, along with Heath Slater, Curtis Axel and Bo Dallas, debuted as a new stable and went on to assist Slater in defeating Dolph Ziggler.
 On 11 January episode of Raw, now billed as The Social Outcasts, the group would face The Wyatt Family to a no contest when Ryback interfered.
 On 24 January 2016 SmackDown, the four defeated the team of Goldust, Damien Sandow, Jack Swagger and Zack Ryder in an eight-man tag match.
 On 8 February episode of Raw, Rose defeated Titus O'Neil.
 At WrestleMania 32, Rose competed in the Andre the Giant Memorial Battle Royal, but was eliminated by the eventual winner Baron Corbin.
 On 11 April episode of Raw, Rose lost to Apollo Crews in what would be his final match in WWE.

 On 16 April 2016, WWE announced that Leppan was suspended for 60 days after his second violation of the company's Wellness Program.
 Four days later on 20 April, Leppan publicly addressed his suspension as "not right", saying "I did not do anything knowingly wrong and was taking prescribed medication that my [doctor] and I followed all the correct protocol on".
 On 3 May, Leppan posted a doctor's handwritten note on his Twitter feed, indicating that he had been prescribing Leppan Adderall XR to treat ADHD.
 Leppan wrote that WWE had known he had the prescription for over a year.
 Three weeks later on 11 May, Leppan was arrested in Hillsborough County, Florida for domestic violence and tampering with a witness.
 Later that day, WWE announced that as a result, Leppan had been suspended indefinitely.
 Leppan requested his release from WWE and on 23 May 2016, the company announced that it was granted.
-On the 14th of June 2016 all charges against Leppan were dropped.
+On 14 June 2016 all charges against Leppan were dropped.